amkelly/amkelly.github.io/sql.md

 > Use the LEN to return the number of characters encoded into a given string expression, and DATALENGTH to return the size in bytes for a given string expression.

-Which brings me back to the issuses I've had with my inadvetant, poor use of data typing when I created the tables.
+Which brings me back to the issuses I've had with my inadvertant, poor use of data typing when I created the tables.